TreeHacks/hardware_hackpack/README.md

 # Example: Temperature Sensor + Servo Motor

-We're going to demonstrate how to use the on-board temperature sensor as well as drive a servo motor with the pico.
-This may be a bit of an arbitrary combination...
+We're going to demonstrate how to use the on-board temperature sensor as well as drive a servo motor with the pico (//may also wanna add display of temperature)

-Connections:
+#### Connections:
+Our on-board temperature sensor is connected to pin ADC4 (you can read more about the sensor here: https://electrocredible.com/raspberry-pi-pico-temperature-sensor-tutorial/).
+Hence, we do not need any external connections to the pico which is really convenient!
+To connect the servo, follow the image below:

+If you've never used a breadboard before, ...

-Code in github
+#### Code

-Here's a demo of what it does!
+Follow the code in the tempsense.py file.
+There may be some alien looking calculations going on with terms like "conversion_factor", but you don't need to worry about them as they are just used to turn the analog input into a celsius reading.
+If you're curios about how that works, you can read more online.
+...

+#### Demo

 # Conclusion